ast2u/Python-Phishing-Detector/README.md

 In the initial run that we did for this project is in VS Code so the steps will be applicable for VS Code.
 1. To run the detector, open the folder that has these files
 2. Create an environment to download necessary imports for the project OR download the necessary imports directly to your computer
+3. Extract the phishing_site_urls.rar to get the excel (This is important in running the code)
-3. Open the file phishsite url.ipynb
+4. Open the file phishsite url.ipynb
-4. Run all the command starting from the top to the bottom
+5. Run all the command starting from the top to the bottom
-5. The last code in the file phishsite url.ipynb, you can edit the url so you can test out other sites
+6. The last code in the file phishsite url.ipynb, you can edit the url so you can test out other sites
 ```
 predict_bad = ['marketplace.axieinfinity.com/'] #Edit the url
 predict_good = ['www.phishprotection.com/content/phishing-prevention/'] #Edit the url